Using Citrix SD-WAN to connect to Microsoft Azure Virtual WAN

 - Enter the name you want to assign to this Interface.
 You may choose to name it based on the link type and location.
 Keep the routing domain as default if you do not want to segregate networks and assign an IP to the Interface.

-Ensure that you provide a publically reachable gateway IP address if the link is an internet link or a private IP if the link is an MPLS link.
+Ensure that you provide a publicly reachable gateway IP address if the link is an internet link or a private IP if the link is an MPLS link.
 Keep the virtual path mode as primary since you need this link to form virtual path.

 Note: Enable proxy ARP as the appliance replies to ARP requests for the gateway IP address when the gateway is unreachable.